Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wnQBLg0EgUE.md

 ### Transcript

-> are there going to be changes to recipes like there was an update for uh so we are planning on talking about potential changes to recipes later in a few in a few weeks so yeah we will talk about that at some point yep yep
+> are there going to be changes to recipes like there was an update for, so we are planning on talking about potential changes to recipes later in a few in a few weeks so yeah we will talk about that at some point yep yep